JChunX/racecar/README.md

 ```

 ## Sourcing Workspace 💡
-Your first command after launch a new terminal in the container should be:
+Your first command after launching a new terminal in the container should be:
 ```bash
 . /source_sim
 ```